2019 Nima del Mes

 septiembre 2019

-javapotomac (Maryland, United States)
+javapotomac (Maryland, United States of America)

 Members of the Japanese American Veterans Association (JAVA) include Japanese American veterans of World War II and the Korea, Vietnam, and Gulf wars.
 Through their newsletter, The Advocate, they have been connecting and sharing stories about Nikkei veterans.